abse4411/projz_renpy_translation/README.md

 > We're glad to you integrate your translation implementation into our tool, or help us translate the documentation.

 ## Other helpful tips
-1. Changes in [config.yaml](config.yaml) required restart the main program to apply.
+1. Changes in [config.yaml](config.yaml) required restarting the main program to apply.
 2. If you want to ignore the translations of certain rpy files when importing and generating translations, please add these files to `index.ignore` in [config.yaml](config.yaml).
-Note that, the path splitter in Windows OS is "\", that means that if you want to ignore translations of `script/demo.rpy`, you should rewrite it path to `script\demo.rpy`.
-If there exists space in these
+Note that, the path splitter in Windows OS is "\\", that means that if you want to ignore translations of `script/demo.rpy`, you should rewrite its path to `script\demo.rpy`.
+If there exists space in the path, just keep it.
 3. The tool will  automatically download models in local dir if `translator.ai.model_path` is empty in [config.yaml](config.yaml).
-4. You can use`de {index_or_name} -l {lang}` to export translation data (including translated and untranslated texts) of a given TranslationIndex to a Excel file, then update translations (`ue {index_or_name} -l {lang}`) from it after you modify.
+4. You can use`de {index_or_name} -l {lang}` to export translation data (including translated and untranslated texts) of a given TranslationIndex to a Excel file, then update translations (`ue {index_or_name} -l {lang}`) from it after you modify them.
 In this way, you can alter translations or translate them manually.
 5. You can strip style tags before translating by setting `index.strip_tag` to `True` in [config.yaml](config.yaml).
 6. You can mark all untranslated texts as translated ones by `mark` command: `mark {index_or_name} -l {lang}`
 7. You can rename a name of translations by `rename` command: `rename {index_or_name} -l {lang} t {new_lang}`, where `{new_lang}` is new one.